 This panini is perfect for fall yet so delicious you’ll crave it all year long!

-Start by heating up a panini press to medium-high.
-I’ve had this Griddler for years and just love it.
-If you don’t have a panini press you can cook the sandwich in a skillet on the stove top grilled cheese-style.
+If you don’t have a panini press you can cook the sandwich in a skillet on the stovetop grilled cheese-style.

-Next lay out a couple slices of Italian bread (or gluten-free bread if GF).
+Next lay out a couple slices of Italian bread (gluten-free if GF).
 Brush one side of the bread slices with extra virgin olive oil, then flip ’em over and liberally spread apple butter on each slice.
-Don’t be shy – really schmear it on there.
-It totally makes the sandwich.
+This ingredient totally makes the sandwich.

 Next layer on roasted turkey and brie or provolone cheese.

 Finally layer on thin slices of Granny Smith apple.
-I used GS because they’ve got a strong tart flavor that really shines through, but whatever you’ve got in the fridge is just fine!
+I used this tart green apple because it’s flavor really shines through, though whatever you’ve got in the fridge is just fine.

 Plop the lid on top…